kyma-incubator/compass/docs/investigations/secure-resolvers/secure-auth-resolvers.md

 1. Integration system asks for application with id `DCBA`
 1. Tenant Mapping Service recognize API consumer, then add `ID` and `consumerType` to JWT token.
 2. Directive `limitAccessFor` allows the request because consumer is not an application.
-3. Directive `limitIntegrationSystemAccessTo` is executed.
+3. Directive `limitManagerAccessTo` is executed.
    The directive checks if given application is managed by integration system, if yes the request is allowed, in other case the `Access Denied` error is returned.